kiramclean/notes/talks/software_for_the_internet.md

 - 1. Concurrency → **Operating System**
 - 2. Persistence → **Database**

-^ We store state in databases and transmit it with cookies to simulate a stateful experience for the user, but this adds complexity, like constantly querying the DB for every request, because everybody needs to access the same database to make sure the data is consistent.
+^ - We store state in databases and transmit it with cookies to simulate a stateful experience for the user
+- but this adds complexity, like constantly querying the DB for every request and maintaining valid state in the database (because everybody needs to access the same database), and making sure the cookies remain in a valid state.

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---

 ![fit](stateless.png)

+^ - This is sort of a high-level idea of the architechture for a lot of web apps right now

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---